janvi33/expense_tracker/README.md

-#Expense Tracker
+# Expense Tracker

-The Expense Tracker project is a comprehensive financial management solution developed using HTML, CSS, JavaScript, React, Express, Node.js, and MongoDB.
+The Expense Tracker project represents a comprehensive financial management solution developed using HTML, CSS, JavaScript, React, Express, Node.js, and MongoDB.
 This feature-rich application enables users to log their expenses and incomes categorically, facilitating efficient budget management.

-##Features

-Expense and Income Logging: Users can log their expenses and incomes, categorizing them for easy management.
-Detailed Transaction History: The application provides users with a detailed transaction history, allowing them to track their spending habits and income sources over time.
-Dynamic Graphs: Users can visualize their income and expenses over time using dynamic graphs, gaining valuable insights into their financial trends and patterns.
-Remaining Balance: The application displays the remaining balance to ensure users stay informed about their financial status.
+Users can effortlessly track their spending habits and income sources, accessing a detailed transaction history for reference.
+The application also includes a dynamic graph feature, offering users a visual comparison of their income and expenses over time.
+This graph provides valuable insights into financial trends and patterns.
+Additionally, users can view their remaining balance, ensuring they stay informed about their financial status.
+With its user-friendly interface and robust functionality, the Expense Tracker project showcases my expertise in full-stack development and my dedication to delivering practical solutions for everyday financial management.

-##Getting Started
+## Getting Started

+To run this application locally, follow these steps:

+### Prerequisites

+- Node.js installed on your machine
+- MongoDB installed and running

+## Installation

+### Frontend

-To run the Expense Tracker application locally, follow these steps:
+To run the frontend of the Expense Tracker project, follow these steps:

-##Frontend

-Navigate to the frontend folder.
+1. Navigate to the frontend folder.
-Install dependencies using npm install.
+2. Install dependencies using `npm install`.
-Start the development server using npm run start.
+3. Start the development server using `npm run start`.

-##Backend
+### Backend

+To run the backend of the Expense Tracker project, follow these steps:

-Navigate to the backend folder.
+1. Navigate to the backend folder.
-Install dependencies using npm install.
+2. Install dependencies using `npm install`.
-Start the server using npm run start.
+3. Start the server using `npm run start`.

-##About the Project
+## About the Project

 The Expense Tracker project showcases my expertise in full-stack development and my dedication to delivering practical solutions for everyday financial management.
 With its user-friendly interface and robust functionality, it aims to simplify the process of budget management and empower users to make informed financial decisions.

-##Technologies Used
+## Technologies Used

-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript
-React
+- React
-Express
+- Express
-Node.js
+- Node.js
-MongoDB
+- MongoDB